nprapps/nprapps.github.com/README.md

 ### Getting Started

+Follow the [MacOS instructions on the Jekyll website](https://jekyllrb.com/docs/installation/macos/), including setting up the recommended version of Ruby.

 Matt Stiles wrote a helpful post explaining [how to get set up](http://blog.apps.npr.org/2012/11/08/npr-news-apps-blog.html).
+(The installation instructions are a bit dated, but the explanation about the overall setup of the teamblog still generally applies.)

 Once you have Jekyll installed, run this to install dependencies: